-Your doctor or pharmacist will be able to give you more information about enalapril and about other medicines used to treat raised blood pressure.
+Your child’s doctor, pharmacist or nurse will be able to give you more information about Enalapril and about other medicines used to treat high blood pressure.

 The primary source for the information in this leaflet is the British National Formulary for Children.
 For details on any other sources used for this leaflet, please contact us through our website, www.medicinesforchildren.org.uk.